Skip to main content

 Apply to an Alternate Program

-If you applied after the priority deadline and were waitlisted, we encourage you to reapply for a program that is currently accepting applications.
-To reapply, go to your Wavenet account and drop your application for your current program by clicking "drop."
+If you were placed on the waitlist, we strongly encourage you to reapply for a program that is currently accepting applications.
+To reapply, go to your ViaTRM account and withdraw your waitlisted application for your current program by clicking "withdraw."
 Then open an application for an alternate program.
 If you need additional assistance reapplying, please contact us.
+You will not be able to apply for another program in the same term without first withdrawing from the program you are on the waitlist for.

 Remain on the Waitlist

 If you choose to remain on the waitlist for your program, it is important that you begin preparing to go abroad while you are waiting to be admitted.
 This includes registering and taking any necessary course and language prerequisites, renewing or applying for a passport, and attending IP events.
 While you are on the waitlist, we encourage you to attend IP Orientation and Preparation and Visa Workshops to ensure you are prepared.
-Keep in mind that being on the waitlist is not a guarantee of eventual admission.
+Keep in mind that being on the waitlist is not a guarantee of eventual admission, although taking these steps does increase your chances of being the most qualified candidate should a space become available.